tonneyshu/minutes_ai/README.md

 ## Overview

-**AI Minutes** is a Streamlit application that leverages advanced machine learning models to transcribe audio files and summarize the transcriptions effectively.
-It utilizes the WhisperX model for audio transcription and the LangChain library for summarization tasks.
+**AI Minutes** is a Streamlit application that leverages OpenAI's Whisper (large-v3) ASR model to transcribe audio files, pyannote's speaker-diarization-3.1 on Hugging Face for speaker diarization and summarize the transcriptions using LangChain's summarization chain on llama-3.1-70b-versatile (Groq API).

 ## Features